CCGL9003 Global Issues

 Contagions: Global Histories of Disease

-[This course is under the thematic clusters of ‘Sustaining Cities, Cultures, and the Earth’ and ‘The Universe and the Question of Meaning’.]
+[This course is under the thematic clusters of ‘Sustaining Cities, Cultures, and the Earth’ and ‘The Quest for a Meaningful Life’ / ‘The Universe and the Question of Meaning’.]

 How have epidemics shaped the modern world?
 In what ways has globalization contributed to the spread of disease?
 And how can historical awareness help us meet the challenges of the present and reconsider the relationship between the local and the global?
 This course addresses these critical issues from a number of perspectives, mapping the intertwined histories of globalization and infection from fifteenth-century European conquests of the “New World” to the present.
 The course explores the economic, political and social processes that have contributed to the rise of global epidemics, including: early modern transoceanic exchanges, the slave trade to the Western hemisphere, global conflicts and epidemics, imperial responses to contagion, the rise of global health agencies after WWII, and emergent twenty-first-century animal-to-human infections such as SARS and avian flu in Asia, Europe, the Americas and Africa.
 Within this broad scope, the course engages with a number of fundamental questions: How and under what conditions did the “unification of the world by disease” come about?
 What challenges to global security does this infectious interconnectedness pose?
 What potential might globalization offer in helping to contain epidemics?
 How, and with what consequences, has the past shaped the way we think about contagious outbreaks today?